Joyso-io/joyso-contract/README.md

 # joyso-contracts
+JOYSO exchange contract

 ## Installation
 This will install the dependancy package for test.
 ```
 npm install
 ```

 ## Test
 ```
-truffle dev
-test
+npm test
 ```